-Potential stories or themes we hope to address: examining the impact of digital infrastructure projects like Facebook’s installation of submarine cables in Djibouti, shifts in how mail and other services are delivered by carceral institutions in the US, queer organizing for mesh networks in Appalachia, the revolving door between Safaricom and government digital ID regulators on the African continent, the intersection of countering violent extremism and gang identification algorithms, changes in federal Medicaid legislation mandating increased interagency data sharing and collection.
-If you are researching and writing about any of these stories, or have an idea for us, email us firstname.lastname@example.org with the topic “Logic(s)” in the subject line.
+Potential stories or themes we hope to address: examining the impact of digital infrastructure projects like Facebook’s installation of submarine cables in Djibouti, shifts in how mail and other services are delivered by carceral institutions in the US, queer organzing for mesh networks in Appalachia, the revolving door between Safaricom and government digital ID regulators on the African continent, DARPA-funded research at Desmond Patton’s institute, merging algorithmic gang member identification with countering violent extremism algorithms applied to databases on migrant children in the US, changes in federal Medicaid legislation mandating increased interagency data sharing and collection.
+If you are researching and writing about any of these stories, or have an idea for us, email us at email@example.com with the topic “Logic(s)” in the subject line.

 Programmatically, in addition to intentionally commissioning more poetry, visual art, and science fiction, we plan on incorporating a regular column featuring high school students to support a more intergenerational conversation.
 We also plan to run book reviews, which, in this field, tend to be pleasant summaries instead of showing substantive engagement.
 We will provide a platform, and the necessary editorial support, to pursue this deeply necessary line of engagement.